Debra Wilson: Mad TV

 Wilson was one of the original eight cast members of Mad TV when the series aired in 1995.
 Wilson came to the show with a background in sketch comedy, improv, and television.

 Wilson was credited for creating some of the most popular recurring characters on the show.
 Among her characters were Latina bimbo Melina (Lida and Melina), Reality Checks Tovah McQueen, Stick Chick Autumn, Kappa Kappa Kappa sorority sister Hayden Brooks, Alexis Duvane (Prehistoric Glamazon Huntresses), blaxploitation actress Cocoa Latette (Son of Dolemite), Lowered Expectations Host and Ms. Not Nice (Jenny Jones).
-Perhaps her best known character was the fast talking "Black American Princess" Bunifa Latifah Halifah Sharifa Jackson.
+Perhaps her best known character was the fast-talking "Black American Princess" Bunifa Latifah Halifah Sharifa Jackson.

 Wilson's most recognized impressions on the show were of Oprah Winfrey and Whitney Houston.
 She has also played Oprah or Oprah-like characters in other media, most notably Scary Movie 4 and The Proud Family.

 Television

 Since her debut on MADtv, Wilson has done voice acting on episodes on numerous television shows, landing some recurring roles on such shows as Clone High, Family Guy, and did puppeteer work on The Mr. Potato Head Show.
 She voiced Captain Lisa Cusak in the Star Trek: Deep Space Nine episode "The Sound of Her Voice".

 Wilson has made numerous independent films, including Naked Angel, Jane White Is Sick and Twisted, Skin Deep, and Soulmates.
 She was also in an episode of Without a Trace as a doctor, and appeared three times as a working girl, Divine, in episodes of CSI: Crime Scene Investigation.

 She and MADtv co-star Nicole Sullivan have done commercials for Pepsi's Sierra Mist.
 She appeared as herself on the February 15, 1999, episode of WCW Monday Nitro accompanying MADtv castmate Will Sasso in his professional wrestling match against Bret Hart.
-She also appeared on the UK Whose Line Is It Anyway? – Season 10, Episode 9.
+She also appeared on the British Whose Line Is It Anyway?.

 She was the co-host of TV Guide Channel's TV Watercooler with John Fugelsang, until she was replaced by Teresa Strasser in October 2006.
 She was also a co-host on GSN Live until she left in January 2010.

 Wilson is the announcer of the revival of the NBC game show Weakest Link hosted by Jane Lynch.

 In July 2022, Nickelodeon announced that Wilson would voice the character Headless Headmistress Bloodgood in the 2022 animated reboot series Monster High.